Decadent Dulce de Leche Cheesecake

 This time I made one with my all time favorite sweet treat: dulce de leche.
 I don’t know what took me so long to make this sweet deliciousness, but it did happen.
 Not once, but twice in one month!

 Don’t let the fancy name fool you.
 Dulce de leche is nothing but cooked sweetened condensed milk.
-It’s my addiction.
+It’s my addiction!
 So simple, yet so complex.
 It’s one item I always have in my pantry.
 Here’s what I do.
 I buy like 10 cans of sweetened condensed milk at a time (cashiers probably think I have a problem and they’re probably not far off!), stock 5 of them in the pantry, and then boil the other 5 in a large pot of water for a few hours.
 Boiled cans of sweetened condensed milk are then cooled and stored in the pantry.
 Easy peasy, right?
-I shared more details of this process in this post, so I won’t go into too much detail here.
+I also shared other methods of making homemade dulce de leche, check it out for more details.

 This cheesecake is massive!
 With tall, buttery, crumbly crust and smooth creamy cheesecake filling topped with more dulce de leche.
 To offset all the sweetness, sprinkle a little bit of sea salt!
 Decadent, truly decadent!